 PHY receive procedure

+When Aggregation = 0 in the SIG/SIG-A field, the value of the PSDU_LENGTH parameter returned in the RXVECTOR using is set to the LENGTH field of the SIG/SIG-A.

-The value of the PSDU_LENGTH parameter returned in the RXVECTOR using BCC encoding is calculated using Equation (24-67).
+When Aggregation = 1 in the SIG/SIG-A field, the value of the PSDU_LENGTH parameter returned in the RXVECTOR using BCC encoding is calculated using Equation (24-67).

 Where